-To open the image, go to File>Open or Press CTRL+O. Choose your preferred picture and press the open button.
-You don’t need to worry about setting up the picture viewport if you’re using the most recent version of Photoshop.
+To open the image, go to File>Open or press CTRL+O. Choose your preferred picture and press the open button.
+You don’t need to worry about setting up the picture viewport if you’re using the latest version of Photoshop.

 However, if you are using an earlier version, you may hold the image tab and drag it to the right after the menu bar.
 And you’re good to go.